 In the ERPD many different values are proposed for the post-deforestation carbon contents, originating from a mix of the FPP inventory, Kongsager et al 2013 and IPCC.
 The cropland estimates from the FPP inventory range between 30-51 tC/ha.
 The new analysis of the FPP inventory discussed above finds an average for open forest carbon stock in biomass at 37,7 tC/ha.
-Considering the description of cropland in the ERPD being "herbaceous and slash-and-burn", the values between 30-51 tC/ha seem therefore too high.
-The newly calculated weighted average post deforestation carbon contents range between 51.3 - 63.2 tCO2/ha for the five different vegetation zones, or a weighted average of 56.5 tCO2/ha for all vegetation zones combined.
+Considering the description of cropland in the ERPD being "herbaceous and slash-andburn", the values between 30-51 tC/ha seem therefore too high.
+The newly calculated weighted average post deforestation carbon contents range between $51.3-63.2~\text{tCO}2/\text{ha}$ for the five different vegetation zones, or a weighted average of $56.5~\text{tCO}2/\text{ha}$ for all vegetation zones combined.
 There is however a lot of uncertainty in the determination of the post-deforestation landuse, especially for the more recent years where a time series of the post-deforestation landuse is not yet available and it may be challenging to distinguish between annual and perennial cropland.
 Also, for annual or biennial estimates (monitoring period) the uncertainty is much larger than for 10-year estimates (reference period) since the observations will be much fewer.
 Given the high uncertainties around the estimation of post-deforestation landuse over the monitoring period, it was opted to keep this variable stable such that it will not impact the ER calculation.

 Nonetheless, Ghana did calculate how the post-deforestation carbon contents would have impacted the ERs by recalculating the post-deforestation carbon contents based on the observations of post-deforestation landuse in the 2018-2019 deforested plots.
-The year 2018 is included here for robustness as observations from a single year 2019 would be based on too few observations.
 The difference is displayed in the table below, showing there was less conversion into settlements and more conversion into annual croplands.

 Weighted average 2005- Weighted average 2018-

 2014 2019

-Annual cropland 32% 48%
+Annual cropland 34% 48%

-Perennial cropland 50% 49%
+Perennial cropland 48% 49%

 Grassland 7% 3%

 Settlement 11% 0%

-The average weighted post-deforestation carbon contents for 2005-2014 was $58.2\ tCO_2/ha$ while the average weighted post-deforestation carbon contents for 2018-2019 was $58.5\ tCO_2/ha$, meaning if the EF would not be fixed it would have been slightly smaller for the monitoring period compared to the reference period, meaning it would have contributed to (slightly) more emission reductions.
+The average weighted post-deforestation carbon contents for 2005-2014 was $56.5 \text{ tCO}2/\text{ha}$ while the average weighted post-deforestation carbon contents for 2018-2019 was $58.5 \text{ tCO}2/\text{ha}$ , meaning if the EF would not be fixed it would have been slightly smaller for the monitoring period compared to the reference period, meaning it would have contributed to (slightly) more emission reductions.
 As such, it appears the choice of keeping the post-deforestation carbon contents fixed is conservative.
-However, the impact on emission reductions for the year 2019 would have been < 0.2%, which is not very significant.
+However, the impact on emission reductions for the year 2019 would have been 0.2% only, which is not very significant.

-Parameter:

-Emission factors for forest degradation

-Description:

-Ghana uses 6 different emission factors for forest degradation.
+Parameter: Emission factors for forest degradation Description: Ghana uses 6 different emission factors for forest degradation.
 These emission factors will not change between the reference period and monitoring period assessments.
 The different EFs are as follows: